[Prepare for PHPUnit12] [INFO] No tests found ←This [dataProvider]

 a translation

-test depends on a test that uses a data provider, the dependent test will be executed if the dependent test succeeds for at least one data set.
-The results of tests that use a data provider will not be injected into the dependent test.
+test depends on a test that uses a data provider, the dependent test will only run if the dependent test succeeds on at least one dataset.
+The results of the test that uses the data provider are not injected into the dependent test.

-This seems to be the reason why an error occurred when I entered a random test.
+It seems this is the reason why I got an error when I added a suitable test.

 conclusion